pablocanoguerrero/frontend-pablo/README.md

 # frontend-pablo
 Work hard, never give up!

-Right know im doing the tables, also follow the instructions to not get lost!
+Right know im doing the tables, also follow the instructions to not get lost on CSS!